 Most people are acquainted with tension headaches: nagging, pressing pain in the head that occurs now and then.
-They are not a reason to worry and can be relieved with non-prescription painkillers.
+They are not a cause for concern and can be relieved with non-prescription painkillers if necessary.
 To prevent them, endurance sports or relaxation exercises may be useful.

 At a glance

 - Headaches are often so-called tension headaches: more than 40% of people have these repeatedly.